mjhea0/jquery-madlibs/readme.md

 1. As with all projects/problems, there are several ways of solving them.
 Implement a new means.
 2. Add unit and functional tests.
 Coverage too.
 What could you test?
 The question section is hidden after the button click.
 The event handler on the button click doesn't fire unless all input boxes contain text.
 3. Allow users to add their own stories.
 Think about what type of medium you could use to store the data.
 JSON, perhaps?
 Then where would you store the JSON file?
 LocalStorage?
 MongoDB?
 4. Make it easy for two people to play one game together.
-One persn would enter his/her answers, which would be stored.
+One person would enter his/her answers, which would be stored.
 The inputs would clear.
 Then the next person would do the same.
 Finally, both stories would appear.
 Double the amount of laughs.
 5. ENTER button.
 How could you make it so the user could either click the button or press ENTER?
 (Add another even for the button click or move the submit button into the form tags and add a `.preventDefault()` method to the JS file).

 What else?

 ## Too hard?
 Start with the basics.

 Read over the first four steps again make sure to write the actual code.
 DO NOT copy and paste.
-Read over it again if you have to for further understanding, then try to implement the Madlibs game on your own, without looking at the remaning steps.
+Read over it again if you have to for further understanding, then try to implement the Madlibs game on your own, without looking at the remaining steps.

 Have fun.
 Cheers!